mapeveri/ddd-cqrs-aws-example/README.md

         docker exec -it php-app bash

-3. Create .env.local and configurate.
+3. Create .env.local and configure it.

 4. Execute composer install: